hashicorp/consul/website/source/docs/guides/containers-guide.md

 ### Accessing Containers

-You can access a containerized Consul cluster in several different ways.
+You can access a containerized Consul datacenter in several different ways.

 #### Docker Exec